-He’s the highest-ranking Catholic official to be charged with allegations of child sexual abuse and his case has been covered in-depth in the media.
+In 2018, Cardinal George Pell was the highest-ranking Catholic Church official to be charged with allegations of child sexual abuse.
+His case was covered extensively by the media.

-On the 7th April 2020 a decision was made by the High Court of Australia to overturn his conviction on appeal.
-It was ruled that there is a significant possibility that an innocent person had been convicted because the evidence did not establish guilt to the requisite standard of proof.
-He spent 400 days in jail.
+However, on the 7th of April 2020, the High Court of Australia overturned his conviction.
+It was ruled that there is a significant possibility an innocent person had been convicted because the evidence did not establish guilt to the requisite standard of proof.

-In 1960, George Pell began his priesthood studies at Corpus Christi College in Werribee.
-He studied alongside serial paedophile Gerald Ridsdale – a friend for life.
+In 1960, Pell began his priesthood studies at Corpus Christi College in Werribee.
+He studied alongside serial paedophiles like Gerald Ridsdale – a friend for life.

 When he returned to Australia, he served as assistant priest at Swan Hill in northwest Victoria.
 Later, he also served in Ballarat East.

 In 1996, George Pell was named Archbishop of Melbourne after receiving the pallium from Pope John Paul II.

 Pell’s solution for child sexual abuse allegations in Victoria: the Melbourne Response